grantHarris/leaflet-control-angular/README.md

-# L.AngularControl
+# Leaflet Angular Control

-Leaflet Angular Control allows the insertion of Angularized HTML code into your Leaflet map as a Leaflet control.
+Leaflet Angular Control alows for the use of AngularJS in custom Leaflet controls.

 ## Examples